Namrah-99/DSA-in-JS/data-structures/details/arrays/general.md

 ### Time Complexity
 #### Method 1: Using every with includes
   - Time Complexity: O(nm)
-  - The every() method iterates through each element of arr2, and for each element, it checks if it exists in arr1 using the includes() method.
+  - Explanation: The every() method iterates through each element of arr2, and for each element, it checks if it exists in arr1 using the includes() method.
 This operation takes O(nm) time, where n is the length of arr2 and m is the length of arr1.

 #### Method 2: Using some with Negation
   - Time Complexity: O(n)
-  - The some() method iterates through each element of subset, and for each element, it checks if it exists in superset using the includes() method.
+  - Explanation: The some() method iterates through each element of subset, and for each element, it checks if it exists in superset using the includes() method.
 If any element is not found, it returns true immediately.
 If the loop completes without finding any elements not in superset, it returns false.
 This operation takes O(n) time, where n is the length of subset.

 In Method 1, the time complexity is O(n*m) because it has to check each element of arr2 against all elements of arr1.
 In Method 2, the time complexity is O(n) because it only needs to check each element of subset once.
 </p>